No. 9 Xavier holds off Marshall, 81-77

-CINCINNATI — Kerem Kanter had 16 points and 13 rebounds and No. 9 Xavier, playing the second half without three starters, held off Marshall 81-77 on Tuesday night.
+CINCINNATI — A short bench and pesky foe didn't stop No. 9 Xavier from beating Marshall 81-77 in a non-conference home finale Tuesday night.

-Xavier led by as many as 23 points but was outscored 50-34 in the second half.
+The injury-depleted Musketeers led by as many as 23 points before Marshall roared back in the second half, pulling within two possessions with 21 seconds left.
 C.J.
-Burks buried a 3-pointer with 21 seconds left to make it a five-point game, but Kanter sealed the Musketeers' victory with two free throws 10 seconds later.
+Burks' 3-pointer made it a five-point game.

+Kerem Kanter made two free throws to help Xavier prevail.
+A 3 by Jon Elmore at the buzzer ensured the final margin.

-Xavier didn't have starters J.P.
-Macura (blurred vision) and Kaiser Gates (dizziness) the entire game as both were being held out for precautionary measures.
+Xavier played without starters J.P.
+Macura (blurred vision) and Kaiser Gates (dizziness).
 Freshman Naji Marshall, who was moved into the starting lineup, took a hard fall near halftime and did not play the second half.

+Season scoring leader Trevon Bluiett tied a season low with 10 points.

+"For us, it's a great win for our team to say, 'Hey, your best player isn't going to play very well.
+You're going to sit two guys that don't play one minute, and then a guy that fills in for them doesn't play in the second half.'
+I don't know how many teams can battle through that, so we'll take it," Xavier coach Chris Mack said.

 Tyrique Jones added 14 points and 11 boards for Xavier while Sean O'Mara and Quentin Goodin chipped in 14 points each as Xavier (11-1) foiled the Thundering Herd's bid to claim a first Top 10 win since 2006.